GoEddie/DeploymentContributorFilterer/README.md

 *https://the.agilesql.club/2015/01/howto-filter-dacpac-deployments/*

 ## Basic Usage
 Download the latest release from Github or build yourself.

-Put the AgileSqlClub.SqlPackageFilter.dll file into the same folder as SqlPackage.exe, and add these commmand line parameters to your deployment:
+Put the AgileSqlClub.SqlPackageFilter.dll file into some folder (eg, c:\dac160tools\), and add these commmand line parameters to your deployment:

 ```
+/p:AdditionalDeploymentContributors=AgileSqlClub.DeploymentFilterContributor
+/p:AdditionalDeploymentContributorPaths=c:\dac160tools\
-/p:AdditionalDeploymentContributors=AgileSqlClub.DeploymentFilterContributor /p:AdditionalDeploymentContributorArguments="SqlPackageFilter=IgnoreSchema(BLAH)"
+/p:AdditionalDeploymentContributorArguments="SqlPackageFilter=IgnoreSchema(BLAH)"
 ```

 This will neither deploy, drop or alter anything in the BLAH schema.

 ## Bootstrapping custom filters with SqlPackage.exe
-Ok so the way the DacFx api works is that you need to put the dll that contains the contributor into the same folder as sqlpackage.exe.
-Once the dll is in the same folder as sqlpackage.exe you need to tell it to load the contributor which you do using this argument:
+Ok so the way the DacFx api works is it needs to load the contributor dlls.
+It can do this by looking in its own folder, or looking in the paths specified with the AdditionalDeploymentContributorPaths argument.
+This becomes necessary when SqlPackage is installed as a dotnet global tool.

 ```
 /p:AdditionalDeploymentContributors=AgileSqlClub.DeploymentFilterContributor
+/p:AdditionalDeploymentContributorPath=C:\dac160tools\
 ```

 **Note:** Windows may block the AgileSqlClub.DeploymentFilterContributor.dll after downloading.
 You will need to view the file properties and *Unblock* it.